 This page is intended to detail the benefits, eligibility requirements and the expectations so that you can make an informed decision as to whether or not hosting is the right option for your organization.

 - The host will earn one (1) complimentary slot for every 10 paid slots in the course.
 It is not uncommon for host agencies to earn 5-8 complimentary slots in a single course.
+Keep in mind that most or all of the paid slots typically come from outside agencies, so it’s very common for the hosting agency to have no out of pocket expense.

 - By becoming a host in a new territory, the GST course becomes available to countless officers in the region who would have never otherwise had access to the system.